erikeldridge/erikeldridge.github.com/_posts/2011-11-28-rvm-learnings.md

+---
+layout: default
+title: RVM learnings
+---

 # RVM learnings

 ## Gemsets

-As a general rule, create a gemset per repo, and specify this gemset in an .rvmrc filei, i.e., `rvm gemset use gemset_name` in the repo.
+Create a gemset per repo, and specify this gemset in an .rvmrc filei, i.e., `rvm gemset use gemset_name` in the repo.

+[Bundler](http://gembundler.com/) makes it super easy to populate a gemset.